 When the new regime took over this winter they preached patience and that things would get worse before they got better.
 Well they were right.
 The Cubs came out of the gate having lost eleven of their first fourteen games.
 But the needle has moved in the right direction as of late.
-As Cubs Tickets have been selling quite nicely the last home stand & the team has responded with a couple of nice series.
+As Cubs Tickets have been selling quite nicely research paper help the last home stand & the team has responded with a couple of nice series.
 They hosted the Dodgers who boast the leagues best record & the first place Atlanta Braves and won 4 of the 6 meetings.

 Cubs Tickets are sure to be at a fever pitch as a home series with their south-side rivals loom before a nice 3 week stretch of games against non .500 teams.
 Wrigley Field is always rocking come summertime, we just need the Cubs to do their part and keep it interesting.